andrewrosss/react-mui-dialog/README.md

   contentText:
     "To subscribe to this website, please enter your email address here.
 We will send updates occasionally.",
   // Render formik fields in the dialog by specifying fields (below), each
-  // key is used as a name for a field in the formik form.
+  // key is used as the name of a field in the formik form.
 There is
   // a 1:1 mapping between the keys below and fields in the form.
   fields: {
     emailAddress: {